ocftw/OpenGovReport14-16/src/jade/md/en/ch-2.md

 ### Government Policies

-> No legal basis, open data has been promoted by administrative guidelines and orders;
+> * No legal basis, open data has been promoted by administrative guidelines and orders
-> Platform and licensing ready but data quality jagged
+> * Platform and licensing ready but data quality jagged

 There is no legal basis for open data in Taiwan.
 There are only the 2005 Information Law and the administrative guideline, the 2013 Operating Principle, for open data operations.
 Due to a lack of a separate act on open data, the will and policy instruction of the political leader has been critical.
 The Executive Yuan appointed 2015 as the "Starting Year of Deepening Open Data Applications", which led to a wave of open data with little regard to quality.
 After that, due to lack of legal and data governance basis, agencies and units that have data grew passive.